 Another great example of training apprentices came in the area of communal responsibility.
 We all want our

-we get them from being takers to being givers?
+children to feel responsible to help the Jewish community.
+How do we get them from being takers to being givers?
 The answer is to get them involved and get them involved when they are young.

 carry the supplies across the streets.

 The other parents and I recognized a golden opportunity.
 The kids had great ideas.
 I called a meeting in my house for all the kindergarten kids and acted as a secretary to write down all their ideas.
 (They hadn’t yet learned their long vowels, so writing ICES would have really stumped them) They divided up the tasks, and the kids set to work

 making their carnival.
 They used their best literacy skills to write the signs, and their math to keep track of ticket